Shop

 Alright folks, let's be real.

-We're talking about using cow fat for skincare (which we once thought was as nasty as drinking hotdog water 🤮, but then we got educated).
+We're talking about using cow fat for skincare - which we once thought was as nasty as rubbing beef stew on your bum 🤮, but then we got educated.

 So naturally, the concept comes with some good, bad and ugly sides to the story.